Derek486/Derek486/README.md

 ###

-<p align="left">I am a software development student and future systems engineer, full stack developer with knowledge in database management and DevOps, interested in the field of data science and machine learning.</p>
+<p align="left">I am a software development and future systems engineer, full stack developer with knowledge in database management and DevOps, interested in the field of data science and machine learning.</p>

 ###